mail-de/mailheadercheck/README.md

 ### log_privacy_mode

-Setting "log_privacy_mode" to 1 activates the privacy mode, which does not write the Subject:-header or From:-header to the logfile.
+log_privacy_mode=1 (default) activates the privacy mode, which does not write the Subject:-header or From:-header to the logfile.

+log_privacy_mode=0 deactivates the privacy mode.

 ### socket